NKulling/SWECO25/database_validation/README.md

 # Data Integrity Check and Resampling Impact Analysis

 This repository encompasses a comprehensive data integrity check and a subsequent analysis to evaluate the impact of resampling on the values of raster layers in the SWECO25 database.
-The validation process employs the `terra` package in R and aims to ensure data consistency and quality.

 # 1 ) Data Integrity Check

-This repository contains [code](https://github.com/NKulling/SWECO25/blob/main/database_validation/script/database_validation.R) to perform a data integrity check / technical validation on each layer of the SWECO25 database using the `terra` package in R. The goal of this analysis is to ensure the consistency and quality of the data layers.
+This repository contains the R [code](https://github.com/NKulling/SWECO25/blob/main/database_validation/script/database_validation.R) to perform a data integrity check / technical validation on each layer of the SWECO25 database.
+The goal of this analysis is to ensure the consistency and quality of the data layers.

 ## Code Overview